 A simple tooth extraction is a routine dental treatment that can be completed in our Dunnellon, FL dentist office.
 Tooth extractions are just one of the dental services that we provide at our Dunnellon, FL.
-It is a necessary treatment that addresses severe tooth decay, extreme tooth damage, to resolve overcrowding of teeth, and to address impacted wisdom teeth.
+It is a necessary treatment that addresses severe tooth decay, extreme tooth damage, to resolve the overcrowding of teeth, and to address impacted wisdom teeth.

 Removing Wisdom Teeth